-Connect the battery breaker -48V (hot) connections first using the same guidelines as for the load breaker output cable installation.
-Connect the battery common (ground) cables using the same guidelines as the load breaker common cables.
-The cables should run directly out of the rear of the distribution panel below the load breaker -48V output (hot) cables.
-Refer to Figure 5.
+Connect the battery breaker (hot) connections first using the same guidelines as the load cable installation.
+Connect the battery ground cables using the same guidelines as the load return cables.
+The cables should run directly out of the rear of the distribution center above the breaker output (hot) cables.